openconfig/featureprofiles/feature/gribi/otg_tests/mpls_in_udp_inner_ttl_manipulation/README.md

 ## TE-18.5 gRIBI encapsulation for mpls in UDP with inner TTL manipulation

-* Create AFT entries to perform mpls-in-udp encapsulation, but add a condition that the DUT must re-write the ingress, innner packet TLL = 2, if the incoming TTL = 1.
+* Create AFT entries to perform mpls-in-udp encapsulation, but add a condition that the DUT must match destination IP to be local and retain TTL = 1 if the incoming TTL = 1.

 ## Topology